zotonic/zotonic/doc/manuals/site-anatomy.rst

 time.
 You can have multiple sites enabled, each with its own set of templates, database and URL dispatch rules.

-A Zotonic site is defined as a folder which lives in the priv/sites directory of the zotonic installation (or in a location which is symlinked to this folder, see the tip below).
+A Zotonic site is defined as a folder which lives in the :term:`User sites directory` of the Zotonic installation, which defaults to
+ ``user/sites``.

 A site’s folder contains at least the following: